nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 If you want to specifically disable a plugin (mainly a default plugin) you should place it in the `DISABLE` variable.

-You also can enable them manually on your Nightscout view from the drawer menu. `Authenticate` and `Save` the settings on your browser.
+You also can decide to visualize them or not on your Nightscout view with the drawer menu. `Authenticate` and `Save` the settings on your browser.
 Heroku variables will not be modified and only default view will be seen on a new browser window.

 <img src="..\img\SetupNS09.png" style="zoom:80%;" />